Skip to content

 4. Embedding process

-A computational procedure where data is transformed and represented in a format that enhances the efficiency and accuracy of SerenityGPT’s knowledge retrieval system, enabling advanced search and analysis functionalities.
+A computational procedure where data is transformed and represented in a numerical format that enhances the efficiency and accuracy of SerenityGPT’s AI capabilities, enabling advanced search, retrieval, and analysis functionalities.

 5. Permissions metadata